-When a resident changes rooms or vacates the Residential Community, a room inspection is performed to identify any excessive damage or cleaning needed to restore the room back to move-in condition.
+When a resident has been approved to vacate a room during the contractual period, a room inspection is performed to identify any excessive damage or cleaning needed to restore the room back to move-in condition.
 Residents remaining in the bedroom or unit will be notified of the required inspection by REACH, either by phone or email.
 If REACH is unable to reach a resident of the unit, they are permitted to enter the space to perform the inspection as stated in the Student Housing License Agreement per Section XV Right of Entry.
 All residential spaces are inspected at the end of the fall semester and academic year.
-Findings from the room inspection are reconciled with the Room Condition Form that may or may not have been submitted at the start of occupancy.
+Findings from the room inspection are reconciled with the Room Condition Form provided to residents and encouraged to complete it at the start of occupancy.
 Charges are equally divided by the occupants, unless someone claims responsibility for specific damage or cleaning by completing a Damage Responsibility Form.
 Students will receive notification if they have been charged any damage or cleaning charges and may further inquire with the REACH Office about specifics.
 Disputes of damage charges can be directed to housing@sonoma.edu and a response will typically be sent back within two weeks.